Congress Democracy & Elections Executive Branch

 As noted, each state casts one vote as a whole.
 In states with more than one representative, each delegation must reach an agreement on how to award their state’s vote.
 However, the 12th Amendment is silent on how state delegations must reach this agreement.
 The voting threshold delegations use—presumably a majority or plurality requirement—is consequential when there is a third candidate in the running or when there are absences or vacancies in a delegation, which could make a majority threshold more difficult, or even impossible, to meet.

 The House rules for the 1801 contingent election did not provide a required voting threshold within each delegation.
 Because there were only two candidates—Thomas Jefferson and Aaron Burr—any delegation that was not evenly divided cast its vote for the candidate with the higher number of votes within the delegation.
 In the 1825 contingent election, the House implemented a majority-vote requirement.
 If a delegation could not reach a majority, its ballot was considered “divided” and did not count in the wider House election.
-However, the majority threshold did not have an outsized impact on the outcome of the 1825 contingent election.14 of the 24 state delegations were unanimous in their choice, and the vast majority of the remaining 10 states had clear winners.
-The most divided state delegation was New York, with an 18-2-14 split amongst its representatives—just one vote over the majority threshold.
+However, the majority threshold did not have an outsized impact on the outcome of the 1825 contingent election.
+Of 24 state delegations, 14 were unanimous in their choice, and the vast majority of the remaining 10 states had clear winners.
+The most divided state delegation was New York, with an 18-2-14 split among its representatives—just one vote over the majority threshold.

 While the rules of a particular Congress are not binding on any future Congress, the 1825 contingent election established a precedent for implementing a majority-vote requirement within state delegations.

 Majority and plurality voting thresholds each have their benefits and drawbacks, many of which are discussed in former Texas Congressman Martin Frost’s 1992 memorandum on the uncertainties facing contingent elections.
 In addition to the 1825 precedent, a majority-vote requirement would mirror the Electoral College’s requirement that a candidate receive a majority of electoral votes to win the presidency.
-The Constitutional Convention also utilized a majority-vote requirement within state delegations for its decision making, and Congress’ current ballot voting provision requires a majority-vote for internal House elections.
+The Constitutional Convention also utilized a majority-vote requirement within state delegations for its decision-making, and Congress’s current ballot voting provision requires a majority vote for internal House elections.
 Another benefit is that a majority-vote threshold avoids the possibility of a candidate winning a state’s vote with lower plurality support.

 Importantly, a plurality requirement would also help maximize state representation.
 Millions, or even tens of millions, of Americans could go unrepresented in a contingent election if their state is unable to cast a vote.
 A plurality requirement would reduce the chances of there being “divided” state delegations barred from casting a vote (as was provided for in the 1825 House rules).
 The more likely that a result is reached within state delegations, the more states will have a say in electing the president.